EPC Group: Operations

 The EPC Group builds turnkey facilities for chemicals, polymers and fibers, pharma and fine chemicals, renewable energies, technical gases and biotechnologies, as well as infrastructure projects.
 In addition to the design and construction, the supervision of the commissioning and operation of industrial plants are an important part of the business.
 Most of the revenues come from projects in foreign countries.
-The management board of the EPC Group consists of Jens, Ulf, Nadine and Tim Henkel, the second generation of their family to run the company.
+The shareholders of the EPC Group are Jens, Ulf, Nadine and Tim Henkel, the second generation of their family to run the company.
+Since 2021, the managing board was expanded with Karol Kerrane and Franz-Josef Willems, stepping into their roles as managing directors.
 The headquarters of the EPC Holding GmbH, which is the holding company of the EPC Group, are in Meuselbach-Schwarzmühle, where the machinery factory of August Oskar Henkel was located.
-The EPC Group and all of its subsidiaries have locations in Alzenau, Arnstadt, Gera, Jena, Leuna, Rudolstadt and Wurzen as well as Moscow.
+The EPC Group and all of its subsidiaries have locations in Alzenau, Arnstadt, Gera, Jena, Leuna, Rudolstadt as well as Wurzen.
 Another office in the Thuringian state capital of Erfurt is being planned.

-Since year 2000, the EPC Group is a member of the Bundesverband mittelständische Wirtschaft e.V.
+Since 2000, the EPC Group is a member of the Bundesverband mittelständische Wirtschaft e.V.
 (BVMW), a well-known German association for small and medium-sized enterprises.
 The EPC Group continually supports regional sports teams, for example the football club FC Einheit Rudolstadt.